 Media got a surprise early look at Pokémon: Let’s Go at the Nintendo VSUK event this weekend.

 While everyone was promised a UK first hands-on with Super Smash Bros.
-Ultimate, we were told NDAs were signed just the night before and only then were booth staff informed they’d also be facilitating Pokemon: Let’s Go for media.
+Ultimate, booth staff were told just the night before they’d also be facilitating Pokemon: Let’s Go for media.

 As you might expect, it was also the most strict demo at the event with a Pokemon Company representative regularly watching over our shoulders as we played.

 The good news, both Pikachu and Eevee versions of the game were playable, enabling us to explore the entire length and breadth of Viridian Forest.
-The bad news, we got no further, unfortunately.
+The bad news, we got no further.

 What’s more, we also got extensive hands-on play with the Pokeball Plus.
 And we came away mostly impressed, albeit with some slight concerns.